nlinc1905/event-driven-data-pipeline-demo/README.md

 # Event Driven Data Pipeline - Demo

-Example of an event-driven data pipeline, where events are triggered by API requests.
-Events are processed asynchronously with Temporal.
-Workflows arrange different processing steps, based on what needs to be done, where each processing step is a micro-service with its own infrastructure.
+An API with REST and WebSocket endpoints that trigger asynchronous workflows for:

+* Document ingestion (read PDF and extract text while preserving header hierarchy)
+* Document generation (write a short intro and summary of the PDF)

+The workflows are managed by a workflow orchestrator service.
+The Temporal library is used to defined workflows and their activities.
+The workflow orchestrator assigns activities to workers.

 There are two ways to trigger temporal workflows.
 The first uses a REST endpoint.
-The second uses a websocket.
+The second uses a WebSocket.
 Both run a sample document processing pipeline.
 The purpose is to show the differences between them.

 ## How to Run Locally